 This course is composed of ten formal teaching modules, each lasting 1 – 3 weeks.
 The first five modules are provided during the first term and the remaining modules during the second term.
 Each module will typically consist of 5 – 12 formal lectures, up to 6 laboratory practical sessions, and up to 2 self-directed/problem-based learning sessions.
 Each module will also include at least one class-directed learning session.
 Additional workshops, demonstrations and visits to other research laboratories will be provided on an ad hoc basis throughout the taught part of the course.
-During the second term, students will also observe clinical procedures taking place in the Oxford Fertility Unit, either via video-link or via temporary attachment to the Unit as an observer.
+During the second term, students will also observe clinical procedures taking place in Oxford Fertility as an observer.
 From the beginning of the third term until the end of August, students will be working on their research project and dissertation.

 5. What one-to-one or small group teaching will students on this course receive?

-Formal teaching sessions (e.g. lectures, self-directed/problem-based learning sessions) will normally take place in a single group of up to 20 students.
-Laboratory sessions will take place in groups of either 5 or 10 students at a time (with 1 – 3 teaching staff in attendance).
+Formal teaching sessions (e.g. lectures, self-directed/problem-based learning sessions) will normally take place in a single group of up to 22 students.
 Several laboratory practical sessions will include one-to-one training.
-Small group tutorials (up to 10 students at a time) will also be provided on an ad hoc basis when required, as dictated by the outcome of class-directed learning sessions.
+Small group tutorials will also be provided on an ad hoc basis when required, as dictated by the outcome of class-directed learning sessions.
 Supervision of research projects will be on a one-to-one basis.

 6. Who will take overall responsibility for an individual student’s progress and for completing the joint progress report form in each term of the course?

-The Departmental Mentor, a senior member of academic or clinical staff, will take responsibility for monitoring student progress.
-The Course Director will also monitor the progress of all students on the course.
-The Mentor will complete a progress report form for each term.
+The Course Director will monitor the progress of all students on the course and will complete a progress report form for each term.

 7. What workspace will be provided?
 What IT support/library facilities/experimental facilities will be available?

 Students are provided with a quiet write-up area equipped with networked desktop computers and laser printing/photocopying facilities.
-IT support is predominantly provided by the Information Management Services Unit (IMSU), based at the John Radcliffe Hospital.
-Further support is provided by Oxford University Computing Services (OUCS), who also provide an extensive range of short IT training courses.
+IT support is predominantly provided by the Medical Sciences Division IT Services based at the John Radcliffe Hospital.
+Further support is provided by IT Services who also provide an extensive range of short IT training courses.
 Oxford University has an incredibly diverse library service provided by over 100 libraries, including the Bodleian Library and the Radcliffe Science Library.
 Our MSc students will predominantly utilise the Health Care Libraries, particularly the Cairns Library situated on the John Radcliffe Hospital site.
 Experimental sessions are held in a dedicated modern laboratory equipped with a range of top quality equipment, including state-of-the-art gamete manipulation/injection systems.
 Sufficient experimental apparatus is provided to allow each student significant ‘hands-on’ training.